 Adopt a Pet in San Diego

 Helen Woodward Animal Center pets come from a variety of sources, such as the transfer of animals from public shelters to relieve overcrowding, working with local dog and cat rescues, as well as owner surrender.
 Every animal in our pet adoption program has received a medical examination, spay or neuter surgery, vaccinations, tons of TLC and a microchip.
-Our goal is to adopt out our pets into loving and permanent homes.
+Our goal is to adopt our pets into loving and permanent homes.
 Helen Woodward Animal Center Adoption Counselors are here to help you choose a pet who will be your perfect match for life.
 If you’re considering pet adoption, please visit us today!

 WANT TO ADOPT?